etclabscore/openrpc-cli-generator/README.md

 # openrpc-cli-generator

-A tool that can be used to generate a command line interface (CLI) for a given [Open-RPC](https://github.com/open-rpc) document.
+A tool that can be used to generate a command line interface (CLI) from a given [Open-RPC](https://github.com/open-rpc) document.

 ## Usage